R&H Logo

 Ownership, partnership, and shareholder disputes can be stressful and costly.
 If you are a minority shareholder of a corporation and have suffered damages by others within the corporation, or by the corporation itself, the Commercial Litigation team at Robinson & Henry can help.

 Our attorneys have formidable experience in protecting shareholder rights, and have helped obtain recovery of damages for shareholders who have already been adversely affected by corporate oppression.
 Stand up for yourself as a minority shareholder.
-Call 303-688-0944 for your free case assessment.
+Call 303-688-0944 for your case assessment.